Nested Groups in Crowd

 - Delegated Authentication directories

-- Custom directories, provided that the customisation meets the interface requirements of the
+- Custom directories, provided that the customization meets the interface requirements of the

 Group Management via the Crowd Administration Console